AdobeDocs/uix/src/pages/guides/creating-project-in-dev-console/index.md

   - AdobeDocs/uix
 ---

-# Creating a project in Adobe Developer Console
+# Create a project in Adobe Developer Console

 UI Extensions, as any App Builder application, are represented as projects in [Adobe Developer Console](https://developer.adobe.com/developer-console/docs/guides/).